 Mývatn 6-8 hrs

-Visiting the Lake Mývatn area is a popular thing to do while visiting Akureyri.
-The area is about 1 hours drive from Akureyri.
-Tours include usualy a visit to the waterfall Goðafoss which is on the way to the lake.
-When in Mývatn tours go around the lake including stops at selected places.
-These include some or all of the following places: Skútustaðagígar, Dimmuborgir, Kálfaströnd, Hverfjall, Námaskarð, Víti, Krafla and the Nature Baths.
-Refreshments can be enjoyed in several places such as Vogafjós, Hotel Sel, Mývatn - Berjaya Iceland Hotel and Fosshotel.
+Visiting the Lake Mývatn area is a popular choice and is about a 1-hour drive from Akureyri.
+Tours typically include a visit to Goðafoss waterfall, which is on the way to the lake.
+In Mývatn, tours explore the lake area with stops at selected sites such as: Skútustaðagígar, Dimmuborgir, Kálfaströnd, Hverfjall, Námaskarð, Víti, Krafla, Nature Baths.

-The tour can be extend to include Dettifoss waterfall which is about 30 min drive from Mývatn, the waterfall is one of the most powerful waterfalls in Europe and very impressive to see.
-The tour can also be changed to be the route of the Diamond Circle, including stops at Mývatn, Dettifoss, Ásbyrgi, Hljóðaklettar and Húsavík, but this circle can be expected to take up to 10 hours and stops at each place would need to be limited.
+The tour can be extended to include Dettifoss waterfall, about 30 minutes from Mývatn.
+Dettifoss is one of Europe’s most powerful waterfalls and is very impressive.
+Alternatively, you can explore the Diamond Circle route, including Mývatn, Dettifoss, Ásbyrgi, Hljóðaklettar, and Húsavík.
+The Diamond Circle tour can take up to 10 hours, so stops along the way would need to be limited.

 Húsavík 6-7 hours

-Drive to Húsavík town with a stop at Goðafoss.
+Drive to Húsavík town, with a stop at Goðafoss waterfall.
 The drive is about 1 hour each way.
-In Húsavík one can go whale watching, a trip that takes about 3 hours, and some museums could be visited like the Whale museum, Húsavík museum and the Exploration museum.
-The town has several restaurants and the visit can be completed by a refreshing bath in Geo Sea on the hill just outside of town.
+In Húsavík, you can go whale watching (a 3-hour trip), and visit museums like the Whale Museum, Húsavík Museum, and/or the Exploration Museum.
+The town has several restaurants, and you can finish the visit with a refreshing bath at Geo Sea, a unique seaside geothermal spa just outside the town.

 Siglufjörður 6-8

-This tour can be combined with a visit to Hrísey island, which is a 2 hours stop at a minimum, it can also include a stop by the folk museum Hvoll in Dalvík and visit to the Café Gísli, Eiríkur and Helgi in that same town or some of the other cafés or restaurants in town.
+This tour can be combined with a visit to Hrísey Island, which takes a minimum of 2 hours.
+You can also include a stop at the Folk Museum Hvoll in Dalvík, visit Café Gísli, Eiríkur, and Helgi in the same town, or try other cafés or restaurants there.

 Diamond Ring 8-10 hours